My Best Friend's Exorcism (film): Plot

 The school hosts a carnival, where Gretchen humiliates Abby by dunking her in a dunk tank and revealing that she fantasizes about one of their teachers.
 Abby storms off and Gretchen follows her, attempting to laugh it off, but Abby angrily ends their friendship.
 Gretchen is revealed to be possessed by a demon, who drives her to self-harm and, later that night, further torments her.
 The following day, however, Gretchen walks into class with her old beauty back and resumes taunting Abby.

 Gretchen proceeds to terrorize Margaret and Glee by exploiting their insecurities.
 Knowing that Margaret is self-conscious about her weight, Gretchen gives her a diet shake that supposedly inhibits appetite.
-Margaret gradually becomes ill, until an enormous tapeworm eventually crawls out of her mouth.
+Margaret gradually becomes ill, and an enormous tapeworm eventually crawls out of her mouth.
 After manipulating closeted Glee into coming out as lesbian, Gretchen feeds her a nut-filled brownie, deliberately causing a severe allergic reaction.
 Margaret and Glee are both hospitalized.

 Determined to save her friend, Abby turns to Christian, who confirms Gretchen is possessed and reluctantly agrees to help perform an exorcism.
 Abby and Christian kidnap Gretchen and tie her to a bed at Margaret's lake house.
 As Christian sprinkles salt and holy water on Gretchen, Abby says she learned that the demon's name is Andras.
 The process appears to work until Andras takes the form of Christian's deceased mother.
 Terrified, Christian abandons Abby halfway through the exorcism.

-Gretchen escapes her bonds and attacks Abby, but Abby stabs Gretchen with a fire poker, before Gretchen flees to the abandoned shack where she was possessed.
+Gretchen escapes her bonds and attacks Abby, but Abby stabs Gretchen with a fire poker before Gretchen flees to the abandoned shack where she was possessed.
 Abby follows, reciting special moments they have shared in order to compel Andras.
 Gretchen finally vomits out Andras, who emerges as a small skeletal creature and attempts to repossess her.
 Using an old bottle of liquor and a lighter, Abby sets Andras on fire.
 Abby and Gretchen embrace.

 As Gretchen and her family prepare to move, she and Abby say their goodbyes.
 While they are unsure if Andras is truly gone, they promise to stay in touch and reaffirm their sisterly love for one another.